Home/Blog/Well-Being/Pregnancy & Reproduction/Pregnancy diet: Foods to eat and avoid

 There’s no complicated formula for a healthy diet during pregnancy.
 The basic rules for a healthy diet during pregnancy stay the same: eat a lot of fruits, vegetables, whole grains, lean proteins, and healthy fats.
 But there are some nutrients in a pregnant woman’s diet that are especially important.

-The pregnancy diet aims for a well-balanced diet that includes a good mix of foods from each of the five pregnancy food groups:
+The pregnancy diet chart aims for a well-balanced diet that includes a good mix of foods from each of the five pregnancy food groups:

 • legumes and green veggies